johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Using this, trace information and other information (see below where we discuss distributed deadlines), is automatically propagated across node boundaries, and allows sophisticated tracing and visualization tools to be built.

-If you recall the `makeDinner` example from the [Structured Concurrency proposal](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md#motivation), we can use tracing to visualize the execution of the variour tasks involed, and we can even have some pieces of it execute on remote hosts.
-For example, let's say all chopping of vegetables is performed on a remote host by a distributed actor.
-The entire work can be then automatically visualized as:
+If you recall the `makeDinner` example from the

+Such distributed dinner cooking can then be visualized as:

 ```
 >-o-o-o----- makeDinner ----------------o---------------x      [15s]